Follow these three steps to quickly become familiar with the basic usage of Monster Mash. See the rest of the page for more details.

 Monster Mash demo starts with a new empty project.
 You can always get back to this initial state by clicking/tapping on the button in the main menu.
 You can also open an existing project from your local hard-drive using the button or load some of the examples visible on this help page.
 When you create an animated 3D model, you can save it onto your local hard-drive using the button.

 Optionally, you can upload a template image (using button's option Import template image…) over which you can then trace.
 This template image will also be used as a texture of the final 3D model.
 Alternatively, you can also upload a background image (using button's option Import background image…) which will replace the default white background.
 You can show/hide the template image as well as your custom background by checking/unchecking their visibility in the sub-menu or alternatively switch on/off the shading effect using Enable shading option.
+Note that the supplied images will be scaled to fit the canvas if they are larger than 1000x800.
+If you don't want any scaling, please stick to the specified resolution.

 When you already draw a shape in the Monster Mash demo which you would like to texture, use button's option Export a template image….
 This option allows you to save an image of the current shape on your hard-drive over which you can then draw using your favorite drawing/painting tool and then upload it back using the button's option Import template image….